tobiasrademacher/avd-test/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

     ![This image shows the list of users you should see in Azure Active Directory synchronized from Active Directory with Azure AD Connect.](images/adconnectsync.png "Synchronized users list")

     >**Note**: It can take up to 15 minutes for the Active Directory objects to be synchronized to the Azure AD tenant.
+The Powershell commands **Start-ADSyncSyncCycle -PolicyType Delta** and **Start-ADSyncSyncCycle -PolicyType Initial** can help to speed up the waiting time.

 ## Exercise 2: Create Azure AD groups for AVD